 Accolades: Nobel Prize in 1903 (physics) and in 1911 (chemistry)

-Marie Curie was the Wonder Women of science.
+Marie Curie was the Wonder Woman of science.
 She did pioneering research in not one but two scientific fields.
-Born in Warsaw, Poland, Curie’s upbringing was tough having lost most of their family fortunes during the Polish Uprisings of 1865.
+Born in Warsaw, Poland, Curie’s upbringing was tough: having lost most of their family fortunes during the Polish Uprisings of 1865.

-Curie, along with her two sisters, was taught mostly at home by their father who was a well-respected teacher of his time.
+Curie, along with her two sisters, was taught mostly at home by her father, who was a well-respected teacher of his time.
 Growing up, she made a pact with her sister Bronisława in which they agreed to help each other financially in their academic quests.

 Intrigued by Henri Becquerel’s discovery of Uranium and its x-rays Esque emissions in 1869, Curie decided to further explore this in her doctoral thesis.
 She was able to determine that whatever is causing these mysterious emissions was occurring at the atomic level.
 Her research was an important step towards finding much smaller forms of matter.